 Species Status (BC Act/EPBC Act) Subsidence Considerations (Niche, 2018) Impact/ Consequences will be initiated to determine ongoing presence of threatened species in the locality and assess whether updates to the BMP and TARP documentation are required.
 Hoplocephalus bungaroides (Broad- headed Snake) Endangered (BC Act)/ Vulnerable (EPBC Act) Based on mine subsidence prediction, it is likely that the extraction of LW S1A-S6A would result in minor, isolated rock falls and cracking, and thus any impact to habitat is likely to be relatively minor.
 Furthermore, rock falls and cracking may create habitat for the species.
-Unlikely Miniopterus orianaes oceanensis (Large Bent- wing Bat) Vulnerable (BC Act)/ Not listed (EPBC Act) Within the Study Area, no caves were encountered during surveys completed by Niche, nor have any caves been reported by MSEC (2018).
-Furthermore, cliff line environment s which may indicate cave- like habitat, are generally limited to the Nepean River to the north of the Study Area with some scattered cliff lines along the Dogtrap Creek, and Hornes Creek.
-Given the specific cave requirements, the ability of the species to traverse over 300 kilometres from a breeding site, lack of known breeding colonies in the

-Species Status (BC Act/EPBC Act) Subsidence Considerations (Niche, 2018) Impact/ Consequ area, it is unlikely that breeding habitat occurs within the Study Area. acropusy Myotis macropus (Large-footed Myotis) Vulnerable (BC Act)/ Not listed (EPBC Act) Given the cliffs are located outside the predicted limit of subsidence as a result of the extraction of LW S1A-S6A, the probability that roosting habitat would be impacted is very low.
+Unlikely Miniopterus orianaes oceanensis (Large Bent- wing Bat) Vulnerable (BC Act)/ Not listed (EPBC Act) Given the specific cave requirements, the ability of the species to traverse over 300 kilometres from a breeding site, lack of known breeding colonies in the area, it is unlikely that breeding habitat occurs within the Study Area.
+Within the Study Area, no caves were encountered during surveys completed by Niche, nor have any caves been reported by MSEC (2018).
+Furthermore, cliff line environments which may indicate cave-like habitat, are generally limited to the Nepean River to the north of the Study Area with some scattered cliff lines along the Dogtrap Creek, and Hornes Creek.
+Unlikely Myotis macropus (Large-footed Myotis) Vulnerable (BC Act)/ Not listed (EPBC Act) Given the cliffs are located outside the predicted limit of subsidence as a result of the extraction of LW S1A-S6A, the probability that roosting habitat would be impacted is very low.
 Furthermore, no hollow-bearing trees, bridges or culverts within the Study Area that provide roosting habitat for the Large-footed Myotis are likely to be substantially impacted by subsidence.
 As such, roosting habitat for the species is unlikely to be impacted by the extraction of LW S1A-S6A.
 Teatree Hollow and its tributary (Wirrimbirra Creek) provides suitable foraging habitat for the Large-footed Myotis.
 Subsidence has the potential to result in the loss or decrease in some potential foraging pools within the watercourses of the Study Area.
 HEC (2020a) has indicated that subsidence from the extraction of LW S1A-S6A may result in the reduced frequency of pools overflowing, lowering of pool water levels and periodic loss of interconnection between pools during dry weather.
 Streams or sections of streams located away from the proposed longwalls, are less likely to have fracturing and surface flow diversions, compared to stream sections located directly above the proposed longwalls.
 A total of 5 pools are mapped within Teatree Hollow and its tributary (Wirrimbirra Creek), which may experience fracturing could impact the holding capacity of the standing pools, particularly those located directly above the proposed longwalls (MSEC 2022).
 However, the potential for ponding as predicted by MSEC (2018) may increase the availability of foraging habitat for the Large-footed Myotis.
 As discussed in Niche (2018), increased ponding is likely to provide localised increase in available habitat for aquatic macroinvertebrates and if there is stream connectivity in the area of ponding, it may also provide additional habitat for fish and macrophytes.
 As such, the potential impacts to pools within the Study Area may not disrupt the life cycle of the species such that the population would decline.
 Unlikely Petauroides Volans (Greater Glider) Not listed (BC Act)/ Vulnerable (EPBC Act) Subsidence is unlikely to impact upon tree hollows which the species may utilise.
 Similarly, subsidence is unlikely to result in a decline in the availability of foraging habitat for the species, as no large-scale vegetation die back events are likely.
 As such, no significant impact to the Greater Glider is likely.
-Unlikely Phascolarctos cinereus (Koala) Vulnerable (BC Act and EPBC Act) Between 2019 and 2022 (baseline surveys), no Koala individuals have been encountered (indicating that their occurrence may be occasional to the study area).
-This finding is supported by the Tahmoor South LW S1A-S6A Terrestrial Monitoring Re-orts (Niche 2019 - 2022) and the LW S1A-S6A Terrestrial Biodiversity Assessment Report (Niche, 2020).
-Koala is considered highly mobile and unlikely to be directly impacted by mining-related subsidence.
-However, potential habitat for Koala within the Tahmoor South EIS Project Area includes Shale Sandstone Transition Forest TEC, and this community will be monitored regularly on a sixmonthly basis during and after LW S1A-S6A mining.
 Unlikely